microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 As the manager of the Chicago store, you can use the Grafana dashboard to see the current temperature, but you're a busy person so you want to be notified when the temperature exceeds the safe threshold of 15°F so you can take action immediately.

-(*Note - this won't really send you email because the server is not configured to send smtp messages.
-However, it will help you understand the potential options available to a store manager.*)
+__NOTE: This won't really send you email because the server is not configured to send smtp messages.
+However, it will help you understand the potential options available to a store manager.__

 1. In the Grafana dashboard, click the Hamburger menu > then Alerting
 2. Add a Contact point